MumbaiHackerspace/blog/src/pages/MSBuild-2020/index.md

 There is however a bit of blowback on this.
 [Check the comments section in the announcement link](https://devblogs.microsoft.com/commandline/windows-package-manager-preview)

 ---

-Also other announcements that are worth a mention:

 1. WSL 2 being bundled with default Windows OS
 2. Project Tye.
 Most probably we will take a stab at this in mid-August depending on the traction it receives by then